openwebdocs/owd-website/pages/content/reports/2025/index.md

 Supporting this long tail of volunteers is a large part of OWD's work.
 PR reviews for the `mdn/content` and ` mdn/browser-compat-data` repositories are performed by members of the maintainer group, which comprises OWD, Mozilla, Google, Microsoft, and W3C staff and contractors, as well as a select group of volunteer maintainers.

-Here's the summary of reviewed PRs:
+Here's the summary of reviewed PRs in 2025:

 | Project                 | Total reviewed PRs | OWD reviewed PRs |
 | ----------------------- | ------------------ | ---------------- |